km from Textile Souk, Omega Hotel Dubai is set in Dubai and offers free WiFi

 International Airport, 7 km from the property.

-This property is also rated
+This property is also rated for the

-compared to other properties in this city.
+other properties in this city.

 Day 01: Arrive at the Dubai International Airport and meet our

 representative.
 Get Transferred and Check- In at The Omega Hotel.
 Enjoy a day at leisure.
 In the Evening head to

 experience the sail on the Dubai Creek Cruise.
 The experience is filled with